 - Food tables will be allowed, provided that SVC will furnish the tables.
 Spectator-provided tables will not be allowed inside the facility.

 - No heating or cooking devices–crock pots, etc.–of any kind are allowed in the facility.

 - SVC will set up eight, 72″ x 30″ tables.
 We will mark the middle of each table with tape, resulting in half-tables of 15 square feet.
 Each of the 16 teams in a given wave will have access to a half-table.
 We ask that coolers and the like be put underneath a team’s respective table.

-- If the area provided is unsufficient for a team’s needs, tailgating outside is permitted, and there is plenty of space for this–particularly to the rear of the building.
+- If the area provided is unsufficient for a team’s needs, tailgating outside is permitted, and there is plenty of space for this in the grassy area to the front of the building.